 WHY: There are lots of reasons for faculty to pay attention to student mental health – starting with the fact that any person in distress needs others to show they care.
 It is also both intuitively and empirically evident that students struggling with mental health concerns also often (though not always) struggle with their academic work.

 But it is also important for faculty and academic staff to remember that our job is not to become para-professional counselors in addition to professors – our job is to pay attention to, and care about, our students by helping them find the help they may sometimes need.
-So, as we approach the rainy early months of the Spring semester, I hope it is helpful to remember the ways UP makes such help available for students (including many parts of the University outside of the Health and Counseling Center).
+So, as we approach new semesters or points of academic rut, I hope it is helpful to remember the ways UP makes such help available for students (including many parts of the University outside of the Health and Counseling Center).